AnshulSood11/Loghouse/README.md

 provide the ACL functionality.
 In [authorizer.go](internal/auth/authorizer.go) we set up Casbin to enforce the policies defined in [policy.csv](resources/policy.csv) as per the model: [model.conf](resources/model.conf).
 Authorization takes place during Produce/Consume RPCs in [server.go](internal/server/server.go).

+### Load Balancing

+Client-side loadbalancing is used. gRPC provides a way to do this via resolvers and pickers.
+[resolver.go](internal/loadbalance/resolver.go) fetches the server addresses from raft config and updates the client connection with the list of addresses. [picker.go](internal/loadbalance/picker.go) handles the RPC balancing logic by picking a server from the servers discovered by the resolver.
+Depending on the rpc name, Produce requests are routed to the leader and Consume to one of the followers in a round-robin manner.